Download Zipped Introduced WP 9 HB0253.ZIP 6,356 Bytes

 34 moral turpitude since the termination of the court's jurisdiction or his unconditional release from

-35 a secure youth corrections facility [and that];
+35 a secure youth corrections facility [

 36 (iii) no proceeding involving a felony or misdemeanor is pending or being instituted

-38 (iv) the rehabilitation of the petitioner has been attained to the satisfaction of the court[,
+38 (iv) the rehabilitation of the petitioner has been attained to the satisfaction of the court[

 40 (b) Upon finding that the petitioner has proved all elements, the court shall enter an order